justnonamenoname/lifeticle/readme.txt

 The uniqueness of the lifeticle is fundamental, cannot be artificially generated, and is analogous to the no-cloning theorem.
 Without uniqueness, there would be no connection with the current brain, just as there is no connection with another brain that is not one’s own.
 Qualia have a parameter of location relative to a reference point in space, where the center is located at the consciousness bearer.
-To say that particles with qualia properties do not exist is to say that an organism does not consist of particles, or that qualia does not exist or is not related to particles.
+To say that particles with qualia properties do not exist is to say that the organism is not consist of particles, or qualia do not exist, or are not connected with particles.
 The organism consists of particles, and the phenomenon of qualia exists; one must be connected with the other.
-The theory does not introduce something new, but connects one with the other.
+The theory does not introduce anything new, but connects one with the other.
 The philosophical term "indivisibility of consciousness" is explained by the indivisible so-called observer, the bearer of consciousness, the lifeticle.
 The fundamentality of qualia means that the ability to experience qualia is also fundamental.
 And it means that the physical phenomena with which qualia is associated are also fundamental, and this is quantum mechanics.
 Quantum indeterminacy is fundamental and cannot be replicated informationally.
 To say that qualia can be replicated informationally is equivalent in meaning to the idea that quantum indeterminacy can be replicated informationally.
 The statement that since qualia is immeasurable, and therefore does not exist and cannot influence physical processes, contradicts quantum mechanics.
-The no-cloning theorem (that a quantum state cannot be copied) shows the immeasurability of a quantum system, but a quantum system has an impact on physical processes (measurement destroys the quantum state and only obtains part of the information).
+The no-cloning theorem (that a quantum state cannot be copied) shows the immeasurability of a quantum system, but a quantum system affects physical processes (measurement destroys the quantum state and only obtains part of the information).
 Quantum entanglement and randomness are not directly measurable, entanglement is not directly observable, randomness has no hidden parameters.
 The visual image includes information about the points of the visual image.
 The pain felt in the leg includes the coordinates of the location of the pain.
 It is impossible for information to exist in a phenomenon, but for the phenomenon to not exist (we are talking about the information itself, not about its content).